John Ogonowski: Biography

 Ogonowski became a commercial pilot in 1978.
 For 23 years, he flew airplanes for American Airlines, and was a member of the Allied Pilot Association.
-Ogonowski had joined the airline as a flight engineer after serving in the Air Force during the Vietnam War, when he flew C-141 transport planes back and forth across the Pacific.
-Some of his return flights bore flag-draped coffins.
+Ogonowski had joined the airline as a flight engineer after previously serving that role in the Air Force.

 During the course of his commercial piloting career, he met Margaret, a flight attendant who went by the nickname "Peggy", whom he later married.

 Ogonowski was also an avid farmer, who secured 150 acres of farmland on Marsh Hill Road in Dracut through the federal Agriculture Preservation Restriction program.
 He raised hay, corn, pumpkins, blueberries, and peaches.
 He was a leading advocate for farming in Massachusetts, particularly in aiding immigrant farmers from Cambodia.

 September 11 attacks

-Ogonowski and his co-pilot were killed on September 11, 2001, while at the controls during the hijacking of American Airlines Flight 11.
-Following his murder, the airplane was crashed into the North Tower of the World Trade Center.
+Ogonowski was killed on September 11, 2001, while at the controls as captain during the hijacking of American Airlines Flight 11.
+Following his murder, ringleader Mohamed Atta took his seat to control the Boeing 767, and crashed it into the North Tower of the World Trade Center, killing everyone on board.

 Legacy

 Ogonowski was survived by his wife Margaret and daughters Laura, Caroline, and Mary Catherine.
 His younger brother, Jim Ogonowski, who is also an agricultural activist, made an unsuccessful run for the United States House of Representatives in 2007.

 In 2002, Ogonowski and Flight 11 flight attendants Betty Ong and Madeline Amy Sweeney were the inaugural recipients of the Madeline Amy Sweeney Award for Civilian Bravery, an honor that the Government of Massachusetts instituted to award annually at least one Massachusetts resident for displaying extraordinary courage in defending or saving the lives of others.

+Actor David Carnegie portrayed Ogonowski in BBC docudrama Zero Hour Season 1: Episode 2 (2004) called "The Last Hour of Flight 11".

 A remote controlled model aircraft flying field in nearby Tewksbury, Massachusetts, was dedicated to Ogonowski.

 The University of Massachusetts Lowell, presented Ogonowski with a posthumous honorary doctorate at its 2003 commencement ceremony at Tsongas Arena.

 The USAID Farmer to Farmer program was renamed the "John Ogonowski and Doug Bereuter FTF Program" as part of the 2008 Farm Bill.

 At the National 9/11 Memorial, Ogonowski is memorialized at the North Pool, on Panel N-74, adjacent to the name of Kathleen A. Nicosia, a friend and flight attendant also killed on board American Airlines Flight 11 that day.